Social Science Matters: Confidence in the future?

 - At the present time there is a prohibition on profit distribution by the health insurance companies.
 In the Lower House there is a widely shared objection to the distribution of profits, and the new cabinet also wishes to ensure that money intended for healthcare is indeed used for healthcare.
 The profits must benefit healthcare or the people insured.
 At the end of the vote about this prohibition in January 2017, the Dutch Labour Party stated that 'healthcare calls for behaviour other than strict market behaviour', but what is strict market behaviour?

 - On the day the coalition agreement was presented, the Minister of Health, Welfare and Sport, Edith Schippers, had to address the Lower House to justify her decision not to cover the costs of a medication for people with cystic fibrosis.
 The dilemma caused her 'sleepless nights' (1.36), but she initianally refused to reimburse what she viewed as the exorbitant amount of 170,000 euro per patient per year.
 'Because', she argued, 'if we decide to reimburse this medication, what other healthcare will this be at the expense of?'.

 - This coalition agreement, presented in bullet-point style, leaves little room for dilemmas.
 Maybe this is a way for the new cabinet to suggest: no doubts, friction, or dilemmas for us; we have confidence in the future.

-Pieter’s Corner is an online variant on London’s famous Speakers’ Corner.
-Researchers in the various disciplines in the Faculty of Social and Behavioural Sciences to react to the news from the point of view of their own areas of expertise.
+Social Science Matters is an online variant on London’s famous Speakers’ Corner – a platform for the researchers in the various disciplines in the Faculty of Social and Behavioural Sciences to react to the news.
+This soapbox gives the social scientists of the faculty the opportunity to voice their opinions on current affairs from the point of view of their own areas of expertise.